What goes well with sweet potatoes? Learn the best ingredient pairings, meal ideas, popular flavor combinations, and other helpful tips.

 - maple syrup + pecans

 Sweet potatoes are a common ingredient in Asian and Latin American cuisines and can be used in both savory and sweet dishes alike.
+Try out these sweet potato recipes:

 - Dairy-Free Mexican Stuffed Sweet Potatoes